microsoft/fast/specs/data-grid/data-grid.spec.md

 }
 ```

-This renders a basic grid with a column titled "name" and another titled "age".
-In addition to the title row there would be two rows of data populated with the values for name and age.
-Note that data
+This renders a basic grid with a column titled "name" and another titled "age" in addition to the two rows of data populated with the values.

 ![](./images/ex1.png)